Zerobeings/learn/README.md

 > Zerb gm ☕️ is set up to function as a progressive web application.

 The manifest.webmanifest is deployed as shown below.
 Adjust these parameters when customizing the marketplace with your NFT collection branding and colorsheme.
+This configuration will allow the webapp to be full screen when launched from the phone icon link giving the user a phone app like experience.

 ```html
 {